dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1701.md

 When you add a TextBox control, its WordWrap property is set to True, and its

 MultiLine property is set to False.
 The net effect?
-Word wrap doesn’t work!
+Word wrap doesn't work!
 So

 if you want the words to wrap in a TextBox control, make sure that you set the